 Given the number of disabled, war-wounded and unemployed in Vietnam, there are surprisingly few beggars around.
 Most people are actually trying hard to earn a living somehow, and many day-tours include a visit to a factory that employs disabled workers to produce handicrafts or local products.

 At many tourist spots, you may well be swamped by a gaggle of children or teenagers selling cold drinks, fruit and chewing gum.
-Although they can sometimes be a bit overwhelming, as often as not they’re just out to practise their English and be entertained for a while.
+Although they can sometimes be a bit overwhelming, more often than not they’re just out to practise their English and be entertained for a while.
 They may even turn out to be excellent guides, in which case it’s only fair that you buy something from them in return.

 A common scam among taxi drivers is to tell new arrivals in a town that the hotel they ask for is closed or has moved or changed its name.
 Instead, they head for a hotel that pays them commission.
 This may work out fine (new hotels often use this method to become known), but more often than not it’s a substandard hotel and you will in any case pay over the odds since the room rate will include the driver’s commission.
 To avoid being ripped off, always insist on being taken to the exact address of your chosen hotel, at least just to check the story.